 But I’m also practical—hence the title of the book.
 I don’t assume that writers have the time or interest to become professional typographers.
 I assume that your goal is to get the best typographic results for the lowest cost, and that nothing is more costly than your time.
 Therefore, I recommend a few shortcuts where the effort outweighs the results.

-When I speak ofstraight and curly quotes, are so noted. “professional typography,” I’m referring to typography practices in US English.
+“professionaltypography”, I’m referring to typography practices in US English.
 I won’t claim to speak for other traditions, though many of these practices are common elsewhere.
-Major exceptions, like
+Major exceptions, like straight and curly quotes, are so noted.